liferay/liferay-docs/develop/reference/articles/03-screenlets-in-liferay-screens-for-ios/03-forgot-password-screenlet-for-ios.markdown

 ### Anonymous Request [](id=anonymous-request)

-An anonymous request can be done without the user being logged in.
+An anonymous request can be made without the user being logged in.
 However, authentication is needed to call the API.
-To allow this operation, it's recommended that the portal administrator create a specific user with minimal permissions.
+To allow this operation, the portal administrator should create a specific user with minimal permissions.

 ## Attributes [](id=attributes)